aoi-buh/Keyboard-Layouts-Doc/book/Chapter 8: Trigram Stats (14 min).md

 We can identify some patterns from the table:

-Lower alternation leads to higher rolling, but also higher redirects.
-In fact, check the huge difference in total rolling (i.e. rolls + 3rolls) between a max alternation layout like Poqtea (36.5% total rolls) vs Seht Drai (59% total rolls)
+- **Lower alternation leads to higher rolling, but also higher redirects.** In fact, check the huge difference in total rolling (i.e. rolls + 3rolls) between a max alternation layout like Poqtea (36.5% total rolls) vs Seht Drai (59% total rolls)

-Conversely, higher alternation leads to lower rolling, and lower redirects.
-However, Poqtea (T + vowels setup) is an exception, as it has high redirects despite the high alternation.
+- **Conversely, higher alternation leads to lower rolling, and lower redirects.* However, Poqtea (T + vowels setup) is an exception, as it has high redirects despite the high alternation.
 In all other cases, high alternation will lead to lower redirects.

 In any case, the takeaway is that no keyboard layout can fully optimize all the stats, as maximizing one stat will necessarily make other stats worse.
 So, all layouts will have their pros and cons.

 ## Balancing alternation & rolling

 Which to favor between rolling and alternation is subjective.
-It can be said that alternation offers a more consistent typing experience, as it feels rhythmic and minimizes awkward sequences.
-Meanwhile, rolling has higher highs (words that feel very smooth) but lower lows (long same hand sequences).
+It can be said that **alternation offers a more consistent typing experience, as it feels rhythmic and minimizes awkward sequences.
+Meanwhile, rolling has higher highs** (words that feel very smooth) but lower lows (long same hand sequences).
 Regardless, it is not a matter of one or the other.
 Think of it more as a scale, with max alternation on one end and max rolling on the other.
 We have to decide where on that scale we want our layout to be.

 ## Which consonants lead to higher or lower rolling

 Most layouts place all the vowels on one hand.
 Doing so leads to a healthy amount of alternation, which ensures there are fewer long same hand sequences and redirects.

 Even if we know where the vowels will be, we still have to decide what consonants we want to place on the vowel side.
 To help us with that we will use the table below, which shows how much each consonant combines with the vowels vs with the consonants.
-For example, we can see that R + vowels amount to 9.38% of all bigrams, while R + consonants is 4.19%.
+For example, we can see that `R` + vowels amount to 9.38% of all bigrams, while `R` + consonants is 4.19%.
 The table is sorted based on the third column (vowel column minus consonant column).
-Additionally, the main consonants (i.e. T, N, S, R and H) are highlighted, as their placement will have the most effect on a layout’s stats.
-Anyway, X, J, Q and Z were omitted:
+Additionally, the main consonants (i.e. `T`, `N`, `S`, `R` and `H`) are highlighted, as their placement will have the most effect on a layout’s stats.
+Anyway, `X`, `J`, `Q` and `Z` were omitted: